rickardlofberg/RiksdagenDataDownloader/README.md

-Python code to download and save data from data.riksdagen.se to a local SQLite DB
+Python code to download and save data from data.riksdagen.se to a local SQLite DB.